jsturtevant/jsturtevant.github.io/_posts/2015-06-12-using-azure-python-sdk-with-event-hubs.markdown

   - IoT
 ---

 [Python](https://www.python.org/) is a beautiful and powerful language.
-Many times in just a few lines of code you can accomplish a lot.
-Following that pattern the Azure team has provided an easy to use [Python API](https://github.com/Azure/azure-sdk-for-python) for the [Azure Service Bus](http://azure.microsoft.com/en-us/services/service-bus/).
+Many times in just a few lines of code you can accomplish amazing things.
+Following the python philosophy, the Azure team has provided an easy to use [Python API](https://github.com/Azure/azure-sdk-for-python) for the [Azure Service Bus](http://azure.microsoft.com/en-us/services/service-bus/).

 But until recently it only worked with [Queues](https://azure.microsoft.com/en-us/documentation/articles/service-bus-dotnet-how-to-use-queues/) and [Topics](https://azure.microsoft.com/en-us/documentation/articles/service-bus-dotnet-how-to-use-topics-subscriptions/).
 Interacting with the [Event Hubs](http://azure.microsoft.com/en-us/services/event-hubs/) using Python required us to write [pure rest calls](http://blog.kloud.com.au/2014/10/11/the-internet-of-things-with-arduino-azure-event-hubs-and-the-azure-python-sdk/), which works fine but is not as clean and simple as python libraries usually are.
 But rejoice becuase this is no longer the case!